Sarma-Ch/sarma-fullstack/tools-course/03-git-github/workflow.md

 Now in this I have pushed my work from local storage to the git repo using the git push cmd

+ # History and diffs

+1. git log :
+I showed me a commit id  and also Author  and also it gave the  <email address>
+It showed me the date & time of my commit
+It also gave me the commit msg and it gaves th elist by clicking on enter it gave every commit history

+2. git diff :
+It showed the changes made before commit

+3. git show :
+git show, shows the changes made in the particular one commit The name of updated files and also changes in it